flrnczyk/flrnczyk.github.io/_pages/about.md

 ---

 <p align="justify">
-  HalLo 👋🏻.
+  Hallo 👋🏻.
 I am a PhD student at <a href="https://ling.yale.edu">Yale Linguistics</a>.
 I am interested in syntax and its interfaces with semantics and phonology.
 I am especially interested in Koreanic languages.
 </p>